kylegilde/D606-Stats/Linear Regression Presentation.md

 The expected annual murders per million in metropolitan areas with no poverty is $\LARGE -29.901$.

-Since this is not a meaningful value, it merely serves to adjust the height of the regression line.
+However, since this is not a meaningful value, it merely serves to adjust the height of the regression line.

 (c) Interpret the slope.